 Although I have pictured a pump bottle above, I ended up putting the lotion in a different squeeze tube because once the coconut oil sets back up to room temperature I had difficulty getting the lotion to pump.

 I apply the lotion all over my body after I shower and towel dry.
 When the skin is still moist it will absorb the lotion better.
 Your skin will feel a little greasy at first, but the lotion quickly absorbs leaving your skin soft and supple.
 I use it on my hands throughout the day.
 Generally in the winter my hands, especially my knuckles, become really red, irritated, and itchy with eczema.
 Since using this lotion this winter they have not at all been irritated, and softer than ever .

 And there you have it!
 This is a lotion you can feel good about knowing there are no harsh chemicals, only natural ingredients.
 I love this lotion blend and hope that you do as well!
-Leave comments if you make the lotion to let me know the results, and check back for upcoming DIY Beauty posts for an Eye Wrinkle Serum, Deodorant, and a Hair Tonic.
+Leave comments if you make the lotion to let me know the results, and check back for upcoming DIY Beauty posts for an Eye Serum and Deodorant.